alijohnson873/RGB-Hero-2/README.md

 # RGB Hero 2

 An RGB guessing game built using react.
-Click on the circle that matches the RGB value shown.
+Click on the circle that matches the RGB value shown to win.

 https://rgbhero2.alicjohnson.co.uk/